- Arts and Design»

 Add the Merino as shown below.
 No need to pluck off the wool as is generally done just spread the fibers apart with your fingers to made a wide strip of roving which can be rolled around the foam.
 Please see image below.

 Add A Thick Layer of Dog Hair

 Add a thick layer of Dog hair.
-If the hair you have is very short you may like to add it to one small area at a time, wet it and then move onto the next area.
-Do this until the whole of the Foam Cylinder is completely covered.
+If the hair you have is very short you may like to add it to foam one small area at a time, wet it and then move onto the next area.
+Do this until the whole of the foam cylinder is completely covered.